Use App

 This page looks better in the app

-How to Successfully Transplant Thorny Olive?
+How to Transplant Thorny olive

 The ideal season for transplanting thorny olive is during the refreshing transition from late winter to early spring or in the cozy late fall months.
 Choose a sunny or partially shady location for the best conditions, and remember to be gentle when handling these delicate roots.
 Happy gardening!